nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction

-3.1 A Democratic Economy - An affluent country

-The quality of life and socio-cultural development of citizens of a country depends

-on correct economic policies adopted and actions taken.
-The destructive economic

-policies and corrupt political culture followed by the leaders of the country have left us

-today with a battered and crippled economy and society where human lives have been

-shattered in every aspect.
+The quality of life and socio-cultural development of citizens of a country depends on correct economic policies adopted and actions taken.
+The destructive economic policies and corrupt political culture followed by the leaders of the country have left us today with a battered and crippled economy and society where human lives have been shattered in every aspect.

 The total government debt, Rs.
 310,779 million in 1990, increased to Rs.
-28,695,950

-million by 2023, pushing the entire nation into a debt trap.
-Between 2015 and 2019 alone,

-the total debt increased by Rs.
+28,695,950 million by 2023, pushing the entire nation into a debt trap.
+Between 2015 and 2019 alone, the total debt increased by Rs.
 13,031,543 million, reflecting a 74% increase.
-Additionally,

-there was a staggering debt growth of 51.43% in 2022 compared to 2021.
+Additionally, there was a staggering debt growth of 51.43% in 2022 compared to 2021.
 As of March

 31, 2024, the total public debt has reached Rs.
 28,013,560 million, which exceeded USD

 100,000 million.

-However, due to the misappropriation of borrowed funds and the failure to invest them

-in economically productive projects, the economy did not grow in corresponding to the

-increase in debt.
-The annual economic growth decreased from 5% to -0.2% between 2015

-and 2019 and it was -2.3% in 2023.
+However, due to the misappropriation of borrowed funds and the failure to invest them in economically productive projects, the economy did not grow in corresponding to the increase in debt.
+The annual economic growth decreased from 5% to -0.2% between 2015 and 2019 and it was -2.3% in 2023.

-Weak tax administration, inefficiency, corruption, granting tax benefits to cronies, tax

-avoidance, and tax evasion have led to a significant decline in government tax revenue

-as a percentage of the Gross Domestic Product (GDP).
-By December 2023, the total

-tax defaults alone exceeded Rs.
+Weak tax administration, inefficiency, corruption, granting tax benefits to cronies, tax avoidance, and tax evasion have led to a significant decline in government tax revenue as a percentage of the Gross Domestic Product (GDP).
+By December 2023, the total tax defaults alone exceeded Rs.
 1,100,000 million.
-The government’s stance has been to

-impose more taxes on people, cut essential public expenditure, and sell off public assets

-without considering the negative consequences of the decline in the demand for goods

-and services and the disposable income of people.
+The government’s stance has been to impose more taxes on people, cut essential public expenditure, and sell off public assets without considering the negative consequences of the decline in the demand for goods and services and the disposable income of people.

-Despite continued rhetoric about controlling inflation, the reality is that the prices of

-goods and services have risen to unaffordable levels.
-The ultimate result is that people’s

-real income has gone down so low that basic human needs cannot be fulfilled.
-As a result

-of destructive politics, about 26% of the population has been dragged below the poverty
+Despite continued rhetoric about controlling inflation, the reality is that the prices of goods and services have risen to unaffordable levels.
+The ultimate result is that people’s real income has gone down so low that basic human needs cannot be fulfilled.
+As a result of destructive politics, about 26% of the population has been dragged below the poverty line.

-line.

-The external sector of the economy also continues to weaken due to the arbitrary use of

-foreign reserves, weak foreign exchange management, the inability to refinance foreign

-debt caused by the continuous downgrading of the credit rating of the country, the inability

-to attract foreign investment, rising import expenditure, and stagnant export earnings.
+The external sector of the economy also continues to weaken due to the arbitrary use of foreign reserves, weak foreign exchange management, the inability to refinance foreign debt caused by the continuous downgrading of the credit rating of the country, the inability to attract foreign investment, rising import expenditure, and stagnant export earnings.

 Even foreign reserves at the end of May 2024 stood at USD 5.4 billion (including USD

-1.5 billion SW AP loan facilities provided by the People’s Bank of China), it was mainly an

-outcome of unpaid interest, debt instalments in arrears, import restrictions, remittances

-from overseas Sri Lankans, and receipt of IMF extended fund facility, rather than a result

-of proactive and sustainable measures of the government.
+1.5 billion SW AP loan facilities provided by the People’s Bank of China), it was mainly an outcome of unpaid interest, debt instalments in arrears, import restrictions, remittances from overseas Sri Lankans, and receipt of IMF extended fund facility, rather than a result of proactive and sustainable measures of the government.

 56Inequality in income distribution has also been widening.
-The bottom 20% of households

-receive only 4.6% of the national income, while the top 20% get 51.4% of the income.
+The bottom 20% of households receive only 4.6% of the national income, while the top 20% get 51.4% of the income.

-The NPP’s economic policy framework focuses on economic democracy and is integrated

-with a human resource development plan and a technological development roadmap

-to ensure equitable opportunities in economic activities, participation in the economic

-decision making process with an equal say, and a fair share of economic benefits, has

-been developed based on ten key principles to achieve sustainable economic growth and

-development, aiming a Real GDP target of USD 120 billion by 2030 through a resilient
+The NPP’s economic policy framework focuses on economic democracy and is integrated with a human resource development plan and a technological development roadmap to ensure equitable opportunities in economic activities, participation in the economic decision making process with an equal say, and a fair share of economic benefits, has been developed based on ten key principles to achieve sustainable economic growth and development, aiming a Real GDP target of USD 120 billion by 2030 through a resilient production economy.

-production economy.

-In formulating these policies, factors such as resource availability and accessibility, outcomes

-of research and development activities, socially embedded knowledge, civilization process,

-biodiversity, technology, strategic location of the country and the nature of diplomatic

-relations have been considered.
+In formulating these policies, factors such as resource availability and accessibility, outcomes of research and development activities, socially embedded knowledge, civilization process, biodiversity, technology, strategic location of the country and the nature of diplomatic relations have been considered.

 #### Principles